Most times, you never see it coming. You're going about your life, and within an instant, everything changes.

 1. OHIP and Other Provincial Coverage Are Basic

-Many people mistakenly believe that as long as they have provincial health coverage, they don’t need anything else.
+Many people mistakenly believe that as long as they have provincial healthcare coverage, they don't need anything else.
 But OHIP and other similar plans only cover the basics.

 Provincial coverage only pays for basic hospital and doctor visits.
 You don't get money from these programs.

 Physiotherapy, counseling, medications, or medical equipment are not covered by provincial health insurance.
 Ambulance and out of hospital treatments are the patient's responsibility.

 Also, these plans don't cover wages, home care costs, or other expenses associated with a disability.

 2. Workers Compensation Only Applies If You're Injured on the Job

 The workers' compensation program only covers you if the injury occurs in the workplace.
 Even with work injuries, it may not provide coverage for as long as you need it.

 If you're self-employed or the disability is not work-related, you may be out of luck.
 You could be ineligible for benefits.
 This could get you in financial trouble when you're dealing with a disability or injury.